panoptesDev/panoptis-program-library/token-swap/README.md

 deploy the program, allow others to create pools, and earn a "protocol fee" on all activity.

-Since Safecoin programs cannot contain any modifiable state, we must hard-code all constraints into the program.  `SwapConstraints` in `program/src/constraints.rs` contains all hard-coded fields for fees.
+Since Solcoin programs cannot contain any modifiable state, we must hard-code all constraints into the program.  `SwapConstraints` in `program/src/constraints.rs` contains all hard-coded fields for fees.
 Additionally the `SWAP_PROGRAM_OWNER_FEE_ADDRESS` environment variable specifies the public key